Gay activists: Include us in St. Patrick’s parade

 Members of a group called Irish Queers held a news conference to announce that they were applying for a spot in the 2015 event, the nation’s biggest and oldest St. Patrick’s Day parade.
 Then they dropped their application into a mailbox.

-“We want to march up Fifth Avenue as an Irish diaspora that has finally joined Ireland in rejecting religion-fueled bigotry,” said Emmaia Gelman.
+“We want to march up Fifth Avenue as an Irish diaspora that has finally joined Ireland in rejecting religion-fueled bigotry,” Emmaia Gelman said.
 “Let Irish queer groups finally take our place in this year’s parade.”

 The St. Patrick’s Day Parade Committee said last week that OUT@NBCUniversal, an LGBT resource group at the company that broadcasts the parade, would march in next year’s parade.